exploitmafia/trustedmodebypass-loader/README.md

 ## how to use
 be logged into steam, have csgo closed with the loader exe and bypass dll in the same folder.

+as this is now public, i can't for the detection status of this. this may get patched, or the inject could get detected. you may want to use [this](https://github.com/zyhp/vac3_inhibitor) or [this](https://github.com/danielkrupinski/VAC-Bypass-Loader), if you're using it on an important account.

 ## limitations
 this does not allow you to inject dlls from a loadlibrary injector, which you shouldn't be doing anyways. if you really wanted to, you could do that yourself i just see no reason to enable you to do that.
 ## works with